crkntk/Epibloggy_project/README.md

 Jquery for DOM manipulation, event handling, animation, and AJAX interactions

 Back end:
-For now we have some preintegrated data for users Currently working on Mongoose database implementation in a future commit
+For now we have some pre-integrated data for users Currently working on Mongoose database implementation in a future commit

 To run application since we havent deployed: